Ivo-Balbaert/The_Way_to_Jai/book/9_More_about_types.md

 }
 ```

-It can print out variables of any type; format can also be a variable (see 018).
+It can print out variables of any type; format_string can also be a variable.
 The print function takes in a variable (..) number of type Any parameters at compile time, and the type information is available at runtime.

 ## 9.6 Type comparisons